 Your local community action agencies should be the focal points for fighting poverty as experienced on an individual basis in the U.S. About 1,000 of these private corporations exist, and they cover 96% of counties in the U.S. Recently their funding has been under attack, perhaps because their results vary widely by location.
 Fiscal health of these organizations varies widely, depending on the particular mix of programs and funding strategies each one employs.

-Core funding for these organizations, sometimes known as CAAs, is provided by the Community Services Block Grant under the U.S. Department of Health and Human Services, not HUD.
+Core funding for these organizations, sometimes known as CAAs, is provided by the Community Services Block Grant under the U.S. Department of Health and Human Services, not Housing and Urban Development (HUD).
 These agencies were established through the 1964 Economic Opportunity Act as part of the War on Poverty.

 Their boards of directors must consist of at least one-third low-income individuals from the geographic area served, exactly a third public officials, and the remainder as private citizens.

 Community anti-poverty programs available differ considerably from place to place.
 About the only common activity is community information and referral, community engagement, and focus on at least alleviating the symptoms and realities of poverty, if not its causes.

 Having said that, because federal and other funding opportunities tend to shape the missions of private corporations that rely on these sources, there are some typical activities that you could check for in your location.

 About half of the CAAs cover rural areas, and therefore their geographic area can be vast.
 So here's the link to how to find a community action agency, but don't count on it being a 20-minute drive if you live in rural America.
 It might be more like an hour and a half, which is fine if you are a professional and a committee member, but not so fine if you are a person in desperate need of services.
 Let's see what these agencies typically have to offer.